Become a "Trained Farmer" also know as the Green Cert

 Becoming a trained farmer (Green Cert) refers to a list of land based courses.
 At the Salesian Agricultural College we focus on agricultural studies.

-Becoming a "trained farmer" is one of the conditions of stamp duty exemption on the transfer of a farm to a son or daughter.
+This is one of the conditions of stamp duty exemption on the transfer of a farm to a son or daughter.
 It also meets the criteria for schemes or grants that may be available from time to time

 Recent national policy has prioritised ‘young trained farmers’ for various farm schemes and incentives.
 Graduates of our training courses meet the training qualification to become a ‘young trained farmer’.
 Measures and schemes where a young trained farmer qualification is required or is advantageous to have include: